trustgrid/docs/content/en/release-notes/cloud/july-2023/index.md

 ## Flow Logs Advanced Search Improvement
 The [flow logs advanced search]({{<ref "/help-center/flow-logs#advanced-search">}}) now allows selecting clusters as the source or destination nodes.
 This enables search for flows that were sent to or received from a cluster, rather than individual nodes.

+## Trustgrid Resource Names (TGRN) in Infovisor
+When creating [Resource Scoped Policies]({{<ref "/docs/user-management/policies#resource-scoped-policies">}}) to limit a user's visibility to specific nodes or clusters you specify resources using Trustgrid Resource Names (TGRNs).
+Prior to this release it was necessary to generate the TGRN for by combining the common prefix with the node's UID.
+With this release the TGRN is available in the node's [Infovisor]({{<ref "/docs/nodes/infovisor">}}) panel with a button to easily copy the TGRN into your clipboard.

+{{<tgimg src="infovisor-tgrn.png" caption="Copy TGRN field on Infovisor" width="70%" >}}

 ## Other Notable Fixes
 The below issues have been resolved in this release:

 * Adding and saving multiple tags use to frequently lead to an error that caused an endless status spinner and would fail to save one or more of the tags.
-* Overview graphs were not aggregating statistics correctly for view of 6 hours or longer.
+* Overview graphs were not aggregating statistics correctly for view of 6 hours or longer.*
-*